For a comprehensive review of the Europe market, click below:

 2001

-In line with the rest of Europe, the volume of transactions decreased substantially in 2020 (three hotels sold) and 2021 (one hotel sold).
-These transactions included the 80-room Hotel Izán Avenue Louise for €8.4 million (around €105,000 per room), the 172-room Ramada Brussels Woluwe as part of the BEL hotel portfolio, the 125-room Pullman Brussels Airport as part of the Kadans Science Partner and AXA IM – Real Assets merger and the 148-room Qbic Brussels.
-In 2022, there were six recorded sales for a total of €252.9 million, setting a new record.
-While the majority of the transactions took place in the fourth quarter, the most notable included the 252-room Hotel Metropole, which changed hands in November for around €78 million (approximately €310,000 per key); the 246-room NH Brussels Louise bought for €35 million (or €142,000 per key) in November; and the 212-room proposed Souverain 25 Hotel (as part of a mixed-use development) for a reported €61.7 million (around €291,000 per key).
+Following years of limited transactions for this market around the Covid times, in 2022, there were six recorded sales for a total of €252.9 million, setting a new record for Brussels.
+While the majority of the transactions took place in the fourth quarter, the most notable included the 252-room Hotel Metropole, which changed hands in November for around €78 million (€310,000 per key); the 246-room NH Brussels Louise bought for €35 million (€142,000 per key) in November; and the 212-room proposed Souverain 25 Hotel (as part of a mixed-use development) for a reported €61.7 million (€291,000 per key).
+2023 recorded the acquisition by Honotel of a portfolio of two hotels: the 43-room Argus Hotel Brussels and the 97-room Aqua Hotel Brussels.
+The price of the transaction, which took place in March, has not been disclosed.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.